BlinkTagInc/gtfs-to-html/README.md

 ## Running

-Ensure than mongodb is running locally.
+Ensure than MongoDB is running locally.

     mongod